postageapp/postageapp-nodejs/README.md

     var apiKey = 'API KEY HERE';

 After that, you should be good to go.
 Load the module in your app and call the `apiCall` function.
-Here is a sample of how to use it:
+Here is a sample of how to use it:ter

     var postageapp = require('postageapp');
     postageapp.apiCall(recipients, content, subject, from, variables);